-(a) REQUEST FOR SUPPLEMENTAL EXAMINATION.-A patent owner may request supplemental examination of a patent in the Office to consider, reconsider, or correct information believed to be relevant to the patent, in accordance with such requirements as the Director may establish.
-Within 3 months after the date a request for supplemental examination meeting the requirements of this section is received, the Director shall conduct the supplemental examination and shall conclude such examination by issuing a certificate indicating whether the information presented in the request raises a substantial new question of patentability.
+(a) REQUEST FOR SUPPLEMENTAL EXAMINA-TION.-A patent owner may request supplemental examination of a patent in the Office to consider, reconsider, or correct information believed to be relevant to the patent, in accordance with such requirements as the Director may establish.
+Within 3 months after the date a request for supplemental examination meeting the requirements of this section is received, the Director shall conclude such examination by issuing a certificate indicating whether the information presented in the request raises a substantial new question of patentability.